We've got census growth data for every city, county, and district—and there are lots of surprises

 Beyond New York, the list of the biggest gainers mostly features the usual Sun Belt suspects, along with Seattle and, interestingly, Columbus, which seems to be keeping all of Ohio afloat, population-wise.

-Given the overall rapid growth in the Las Vegas metropolitan area and especially Nevada’s 3rd district, it’s likely that what happened here isn’t actual depopulation but rather annexation of unincorporated areas formerly within Paradise’s Census Bureau-drawn boundaries by either Las Vegas or the incorporated suburb of Henderson, both of which grew rapidly over the last decade; deeper analysis at the census tract level would be needed to confirm this.
+Given the overall rapid growth in the Las Vegas metropolitan area and especially Nevada’s 3rd district, what happened here isn’t actual depopulation but rather reijggering of Paradise’s Census Bureau-drawn boundaries.
+The 2020 Census gave a former portion of Paradise to the adjacent unincorporated census-designated place of Enterprise, which grew massively over the decade, narrowly missing the top 10 list (from 108,000 to 222,000 including the addition of the former Paradise residents).

 There’s one other unexpected name on the bottom 10, and that’s Aurora, Illinois.
 This is a blue-collar suburb of Chicago (and the setting of Wayne’s World) that grew rapidly in previous decades, doubling in population from 1990 to 2010.
 It appears to have taken a U-turn lately, though it could reflect a data collection problem, as Aurora’s 2020 numbers undershot its 2019 estimate by a similar 17,000 people.